 Cost Per Square Foot: 5

 – Coverage for the Ready Seal® is not very good.
 We got only about 75 square feet per gallon and needed to apply 2 coats.
-The Ready Seal® is less then many stains per gallon but you need much more stain then normal.
-The stains absorbs so well into the wood that you get very poor coverage.
+The Ready Seal® is less than many stains per gallon but you need much more stain than normal.
+The stain absorbs so well into the wood that you get very poor coverage.
 We needed 10 gallons to properly cover our 600 foot test deck with two coats of stain.

 Preventing Mold/Mildew/Algae: 7

-– Containing primarily paraffin oil which does not promote mild growth, Ready Seal® shows promise.
-30% of the decking floor was covered in a green algae though.
+– Containing primarily paraffin oil which does not promote mold growth, Ready Seal® shows promise.
+30% of the decking floor was covered in green algae, though.

 Ease of Application: 10

 – We agree with the manufacturer’s claims here.
 Ready Seal® is goof proof in that it will dry evenly and will not run or drip.
 When we looked at the deck 24 hours later, the finish was perfectly even.
 3 days later though it had faded significantly.

 – No darkening was noticeable.
 Ready Seal® fades in color instead.
 Better for reapplication.

 – Easy to reapply.
 Just clean/brighten the wood to prep.
 No need to use a stain stripper.

 Overall Score Ready Seal® Stain at 2 Year Period: 7.125